cloherty/Numerical-Methods-Algorithms/README.md

 # Numerical-Methods-Algorithms

-- Often times in real world problem solving analytical solutions do not exist.
+- In real world problem solving analytical solutions do not exist.
 Therefore, certain techniques and methods must be derived to deliver accurate analysis from non-symmetrical, real situations.
 These techniques are often used to approximate the solution to within a finite amount of error, such that these problems can be solved.
 Some of these techniques include

 1. Simpson's Rule
 2. LU Decomposition